Maha-1998-sundar/aws-cloud-practitioner-portfolio/Project-3-Cloud-Security&Observability-Command-Center/README.md

 This project implements a **Cloud Security & Observability Command Center** using AWS native services to monitor application health, detect security violations, and store audit results for analysis.

 The solution provides:

-- Real-time monitoring via CloudWatch Dashboards
+- 📊 Real-time monitoring using CloudWatch Dashboards
-- Automated checks using AWS Lambda
+- ⚙️ Automated checks using AWS Lambda
-- Alerting through CloudWatch Alarms
+- 🚨 Alerting via CloudWatch Alarms
-- Persistent audit storage using DynamoDB
+- 🗄 Persistent audit storage using DynamoDB

 This project demonstrates hands-on experience with **monitoring, alerting, automation, and security observability** in AWS.